 What types of behaviors will be rewarded?
 Reference your business objectives and decide which behaviors to incentivize, and remember that effective recognition is tied to organizational values!
 Reward deliverables completed on time if lateness is a challenge, and applaud cross-departmental collaboration if your organization is stuck working in silos.

 How should desired behaviors be rewarded?
 It’s important to know your team and reward behavior accordingly.
-In general, praise should be public and can be a great learning opportunity to the whole team.
+In general, praise should be public and can be a great learning opportunity for the whole team.
 Tying that praise to a tangible reward or experience can remind employees of their achievements long after praise is given.

 How often should recognition occur?
 Effective praise is frequent, so it’s important to regularly recognize your team.
 Giving recognition on the spot is a good habit, and reiterating that praise during team meetings, especially for special achievements, can amplify the effects of recognition.
 Don’t forget about milestone events, like birthdays, work anniversaries, and Employee Appreciation Day.